 Our department has required all of our graduate students to complete the curricular requirements of a "track" for many years although the track curricular requirements were never approved at the university level.
 At the request of the Office of Graduate Studies, we submitted our graduate program policy to through the appropriate channels for approval.
-In February of 2008, it was suggested by the University Graduate Studies Committee that we further revise our curriculum to change the term "Track" to "Concentration" so that the student's curriculum is noted on their transcript and diploma.
+In February of 2008, it was suggested by the University Graduate Studies Committee that we further revise our curriculum to change the term "Track" to "Concentration" so that the student's curriculum is noted on their transcript.
 This new proposal is in response to this request by the University graduate studies committee.
-At the same time, the University Graduate Studies Committee denied our request to initiate a MS in Biotechnology as an articulated program with our MS in Biological Sciences concentration in Biotechnology degree and suggested that this should be added as a new concentration leading to the MS in Biological Sciences.